kevinramage/mockDesigner/docs/data.md

 ### Create your own data source

-Create a file to store a list of values.
+Create a file to store a list of values, this file must use JSON format.

 **Global data source**
 Global data source is accessible to all mocks.